StanEffy/bikery/README.md

 Open [https://github.com/StanEffy/back-bikery](https://github.com/StanEffy/back-bikery) and clone repo the same way with `npm i` afterwards.

-"CT0I nVZa YVGi s5Y1" - it is a password to a db.
-Delete all backspaces and add it to config.env file to connect to mongodb.
-Also you can write me in telegram @Holydonk
+You can write me in telegram @Holydonk to get a pass to a db.

 In the project directory, you can run: